secure-diversITy/splunk/README.md

 A helper script to never ever use splunk> commands with a wrong username!

+Checkout the README within the subfolder for full details.

+### ./getiops

+A helper to identify IOPS with several tools.

-Checkout the README there for full details.
+Checkout the README within the subfolder for full details.